Oral-B IO Toothbrush Review

 To help people push themselves to achieve a better level of oral health the Oral B iO toothbrush offers on-screen encouragement by way of a smile and frown face emoji.

-When Philips Sonicare released the DiamondClean toothbrush back in 2011, its innovative wireless charging glass caught the attention of gadget-loving consumers.
+When Philips Sonicare released the DiamondClean toothbrush back in 2011, its innovative wireless charging glass caught the attention of gadget-lovers.
 Although Oral B has been producing high-end toothbrushes for many years It has taken some time for them to introduce something similar.
-Finally, the iO will ship with a magnetic charging system that will appeal to the style conscious consumers.
+Finally, the iO will ship with a magnetic charging system that will appeal to the style-conscious consumers.